UMN-CMS/HGCal-RPi/README.md

 This branch contains code and firmware intended for testing connections between readout and sync boards.
 It should be considered entirely separate from the other branches.

-This code is _currently in development_ for multiple readout boards.
-The new software will follow the general procedure as the master branch.
-This README is currently outdated.

 # Instructions
 There are two main tests that can be run.